 Advanced Algebra – This course is offered to students who have completed Algebra I, Geometry, and Algebra II, and who wish to maintain proficiency in algebra skills in preparation for college mathematics.
 Topics include exponents, factoring, equation solving, rational expressions, radicals, quadratic equations, graphs of functions, conic sections, and trigonometric concepts.

 AP Calculus (AB) – AP Calculus (AB) is a college-level mathematics course intended to be challenging and demanding.
 A strong performance in Pre-Calculus is a prerequisite.
-Topics include: functions, graphs, limits, derivatives and integrals.
+Topics include: functions, graphs, limits, derivatives, integrals, and application problems.
 College credit may be awarded to those students who are successful on the national AP exam given in May.

 AP Statistics – This course is offered on-line for an additional fee.
 AP Statistics data analysis is dependent on the use of technology.
 Students should have access to computers that include software capable of doing data analysis and students will be required to interpret output generated by statistical software programs.
 Students are not expected to learn how to use various statistical programs.
 College credit may be awarded to those students who are successful on the national AP exam given in May.